GERD risk factors include obesity, pregnancy, and hernias. But GERD has several potential causes, including some common medications.

 We all get heartburn after eating every so often.
-But if you have that painful, burning sensation in your chest on a regular basis, you might have gastroesophageal reflux disease (GERD).
-It’s also called acid reflux disease.
+But if you have that painful, burning sensation in your chest on a regular basis, you might have gastroesophageal reflux disease (GERD), also called acid reflux disease.

 What are GERD risk factors?